 Cerakote is a ceramic based finish that can be applied to metals, plastics, polymers and wood.
 The unique formulation used for Cerakote ceramic coating enhances a number of physical performance properties including abrasion/wear resistance, corrosion resistance, chemical resistance, impact strength, and hardness.
 Each of these properties is rigorously tested to guarantee that Cerakote products remain at the forefront of the ceramic coatings market.
 Cerakote ceramic coatings utilize state-of-the-art technology to out-perform any competitive coating in both laboratory settings and real world applications.

-Also known as abrasive blasting, sandblasting is a surface finishing process that involves the use of a powered machine — typically an air compressor as well as a sandblasting machine — to spray abrasive particles under high pressure against a surface.
-It’s called “sandblasting” because it blasts the surface with particles of sand.
-As the sand particles strike the surface, they create a smoother and more even texture.
+Also known as abrasive blasting or sandblasting, is a surface finishing process that involves the use of a powered machine — typically an air compressor as well as a media blasting machine — to spray abrasive particles under high pressure against a surface.
+As the media particles strike the surface, they create a smoother and more even texture.
+The metal surface also gets cleaned and etched during this time for the coating process.

 Non-abrasive way to removing existing coating without damaging the surface underneath.